 History of the Property

-DOE forms for archeological sites should address National Register Criteria A and B as relevant to the resource under evaluation.
+DOE forms for archaeological sites should address National Register Criteria A and B as relevant to the resource

 Assessment of the Property